What is SSIC Code & ROC in Singapore?

 • Qualify businesses for grants, tax incentives, and subsidies

-• Evaluate SSIC code for loan application or grant application submissions
+• Evaluate eligibility for loan or grant applications

 Letitia - Business Development